 Hawaii Guardianship Honolulu Guardianship Attorney

-A guardianship is a legal proceeding where a court appoints someone to protect the interests of an individual (the "proposed protected person") who may not be able to act for him or herself by reason of being 1) a minor (defined as an unempancipated individual who is under eighteen years old) or 2) an incapacitated adult.
+A guardianship is a legal proceeding where a court appoints someone to protect the interests of an individual (the "proposed protected person") who may not be able to act for him or herself by reason of being 1) a minor (defined as an unempancipated individual who is under eighteen years old) or 2) an incapacitated person.
 In Hawaii, guardianships are governed by Article V of Section 560 of the Hawaii Revised Statutes.
-Family Court has exclusive jurisdiction over guardianships for minors and concurrent jurisdiction with Probate Court over guardianships for incapacitated adults.
+Family Court has exclusive jurisdiction over guardianships for minors and concurrent jurisdiction with Probate Court over guardianships for incapacitated persons.

 Guardianship for minor in Hawaii.
 A minor may need a guardian when the minor's parents are unable or unwilling to provide the necessary care and support.
 A parent may nominate a person to serve as guardian via a Will or other signed writing, but the court can appoint someone other than the testamentary nominee since it will always appoint the person it feels will be in the best interests of the minor.
 Alternatively, the minor or a person interested in the welfare of the minor may petition the court for appointment of a guardian.
 The guardian generally has the powers and duties of a parent and the guardianship ends upon the court's order or the minor's death, adoption, emancipation or reaching the age of majority.

 Guardianship for incapacitated person in Hawaii.
-For a guardian to be appointed for an incapacitated adult, the proposed protected person must be found to be incapacitated to the extent that the person is unable to receive and evaluate information or make or communicate decisions necessary to maintain his or her own health, safety, welfare and self-care.
+For a guardian to be appointed for an incapacitated person, the proposed protected person must be found to be incapacitated to the extent that the person is unable to receive and evaluate information or make or communicate decisions necessary to maintain his or her own health, safety, welfare and self-care.
 To make such a determination, the proposed protected person needs to undergo a thorough evaluation and assessment by a physician to assess their mental capacity and ability to care for him or herself.
 The guardianship ends upon the death of the incapacitated adult, termination of the guardianship or the guardian's resignation or removal.